-Lil-Lets and Retroviral earned an Orchid for the Incontinence Campaign launched in 2022 aimed at encouraging women to move away from plastic tampon applicators, billions of which are probably clogging up landfills or floating in the oceans around the globe and using their finger (and standard tampons) instead
+Lil-Lets and Retroviral earned an Orchid for the Non-Applicator Campaign launched in 2022 aimed at encouraging women to move away from plastic tampon applicators, billions of which are probably clogging up landfills or floating in the oceans around the globe and using their finger (and standard tampons) instead

 Respected advertising Journalist Brendan Seery’s #OrchidsandOnions has become one of the most desirable recognitions an agency locally can get for a campaign.